Best Easter Ski Resorts: Snow-Sure Easter Ski Holidays 2025

 The best places to ski in April in the Alps

 Taking pride of place as the highest ski resort in Europe, you’ll be hard-pressed to find somewhere with a more reliable snow cover.
-Val Thorens in France sits loftily at 2300m and is part of the Three Valleys, the world’s largest connected ski area.
+Val Thorens in France sits loftily at 2300m and is part of the Three Valleys, the world’s largest connected ski area, and you’ll be pleased to know, the season doesn’t end until early May!

 Excellent nursery slopes and a beginner-friendly magic carpet lift makes this resort perfect for new skiers and younger visitors.
 Intermediates can enjoy leisurely runs to the neighbouring resorts of Les Menuires and St Martin de Belleville.